Are There Zombie Viruses — Like The 1918 Flu — Thawing In The Permafrost?

 They had pitched tents right on the beach.
 Over the course of a month, Peterson watched a gigantic pod of beluga whales swim along the beach, came face-to-face with a hungry polar bear invading their campsite and helped dig out the skull of a rare type of polar bear.

-But the most memorable thing happened right at the end of the trip.
+But the most memorable thing happened right at the end of that summer trip.

 "I noticed a red spot on the front of my leg," Peterson says.
 "It was about the size of a dime.
 It felt hot and hurt to touch."

-Note: Editor's note: There has been speculation in the media and via Twitter that DNA fragments of the now-defunct 1918 flu pathogen could be preserved under the permafrost and might pose a potential threat to humans if the warming Earth continues to melt layers of frozen soil.
-A couple of years ago, NPR investigated that question: Could this pathogen — and others — be revived?
-A version of this story originally ran in January 2018.